groboclown/webriffs/client/developing.md

 #### Proxy to the Dart server

-The normal usage for the application will be for the client (Dart) files to coexist with the PHP files.
-The `php/web/.htaccess` file maps this out.
+The standard deployment of the application has the Dart client files (Dart sources, Dart compiled JS files, and the support client files) living in the same web server as the PHP files.
+The `php/web/.htaccess` file partially describes this relationship.

-However, for developing the client side, there's a much more efficient method.
+When developing the Dart web client, it's much faster to use the `pub serve` command to allow for a fast turn-around between editing and testing.
+It will automatically redeploy edited files out to the web server (including recompiling Dart to JS when testing in standard web browsers).
+However, the `pub serve` web server doesn't handle the PHP layer, and doesn't allow for pass-through proxy to the httpd server that handles the PHP side.

+The method described here will enable the Apache HTTPD reverse proxy, so that non-PHP requests instead redirect to the Dart `pub serve` server.
-This requires enabling the `mod_proxy` and `mod_proxy_http` extensions.
+This requires enabling the `mod_proxy` and `mod_proxy_http` extensions in Apache (that's an excercise left to the reader - it depends upon how you have Apache installed).

 You'll need to add the Proxy settings into the `httpd.conf` file, as these settings cannot live in a `.htaccess` file.
+If you are using virtual hosts, this setting must be inside the virtual host for the server.

     <IfModule mod_proxy.c>
         ProxyRequests Off